 Whether you’re removing the old post and replacing it with a new one or simply installing a new mailbox in a different location, digging is a part of the job.
 Before you begin to dig, call your local authorities for permission and to make sure you don’t damage any gas or utility lines in the process.

-Considering you’re likely to dig more than two or three feet deep to install a new post, the chances of you actually damaging anything are slim to none.
+Considering you’re likely to dig more than two or three feet deep to install a mailbox post, the chances of you actually damaging anything are slim to none.
 However, it’s always better to be safe than sorry.

 Removing the old post